rackerlabs/technical-blog/_posts/2013-03-06-clustered-storage-on-rackspace-opencloud.markdown

     --file /root/.ssh/authorized_keys=/home/niko5420/.ssh/id_rsa.pub \
     drbd${i}; sleep 30; done

-A simple breakdown in case you're confused by this command would look like so
+A simple breakdown (in case you're confused by this command) would look like the following:

   * `--image <uuid>` - this is the official Rackspace Ubuntu 12.04 image returned by the `nova image-list` command
   * `--nic net-id=<uuid>` - this is the uuid returned from the private network I created above.
 If you don't have it in your terminal buffer, you can find it with `nova network-list`
   * `--flavor 2` - this is the flavor for the 512MB instance, while I don't recommend running DRBD on this flavor, it's possible.
 You can learn more about the flavors with `nova flavor-list`
   * `--file /root/.ssh/authorized_keys=/home/niko5420/.ssh/id_rsa.pub` - this is the flag I use to inject my `id_rsa.pub` into the server's `/root/.ssh/authorized_keys` - allowing me public key authentication as soon as the server is built
   * `drbd${i}` - this is the display-name of my server.
 When I run a `nova list`, this name will show up there
   * `sleep 30` - this is to completely avoid the unlikely scenario that the scheduler sticks both of my instances on the same hypervisor.

-## Attach the block devices to your servers
+### Attach the block devices to your servers

 After the servers are created, find the UUID of the servers and volumes (first column seen below) and attach the volumes using the `nova volume-attach <server> <volume> /dev/devicename` command